TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 While boundaries of definitions might vary depending on who you ask, we could consider every customization or addition to our platform [capital expenditure](https://en.wikipedia.org/wiki/Capital_expenditure): It's an upfront expense we expect to get a return on investment (ROI) out of.

 As long as what we spend on CapEx results in reducing, or at worst, stabilizing our _overall_ [operating expense](https://en.wikipedia.org/wiki/Operating_expense), our operations are sustainable.
 If not, and OpEx gets the upper hand, we run into problems.

+{{< figure src="/img/why_k8s.capacity.svg" title="Capacity" >}}

+This does not mean that we should never add any component to our platform.
+When the scope of our operations increases, complexity increases as well.
+We need ways to deal with that.
+This is not unique to Kubernetes by the way.

+It _does_ mean that we should consider when is the right time to add components and what their effect on the overall effort will be, going forward.

 ## API Flywheel effect